csizka/urlShortening/README.md

 # URL Shortener

-This project contains a conatinerized URL-Shortening app, 2 optional Databases(Cassandra and Postgres) and their data migration files + tests.
+This project contains a containerized URL-Shortening app, 2 optional Databases(Cassandra and Postgres) and their data migration files + tests.

 ## Running